Racism in the United Kingdom

+Among the populations targeted historically and today have been Jews, who have experienced antisemitism for centuries; Irish people and other subsequent subjects of British colonialism; black people; Romani people; migrants; and refugees.
+Sectarianism between British Protestants and Irish Catholics in Northern Ireland has been called a form of racism by some international bodies; it has resulted in widespread discrimination, segregation and serious violence, especially during partition and the Troubles.
+Some studies suggest Brexit led to a rise in racist incidents and hostility to foreigners or immigrants, adversely affecting Poles, Romanians and other European groups.

+Use of the word "racism" became more widespread after 1936.
+The term "race hatred" was used in the late 1920s by sociologist Frederick Hertz.

+Laws were passed in the 1960s that specifically prohibited racial segregation.

-Studies published in 2014 and 2015 claimed racism was on the rise in the UK, with more than one third of those polled perceiving they were racially prejudiced.
-However a 2019 EU survey, the prevalence of perceived racist harassment toward people of African descent in the UK was the second lowest among the 12 Western European countries surveyed.
+Levels of racist attitudes have declined in recent decades, although structural disadvantages persist and hate incidents continue.
+Studies published in 2014 and 2015 suggested racist attitudes were on the rise in the UK, with more than one third of those polled perceiving they were racially prejudiced.
+However, according to a 2019 EU survey, the prevalence of perceived racist harassment toward people of African descent in the UK was the second lowest among the 12 Western European countries surveyed.

-Sectarianism between British Protestants and Irish Catholics in Northern Ireland has been called a form of racism by some international bodies.
-It has resulted in widespread discrimination, segregation and serious violence, especially during partition and the Troubles.

-Slave trade
+History

-Within British society were slave owners.
+Thousands of British families were slave owners in the 17th and 18th centuries.
 By the mid 18th century, London had the largest Black population in Britain, made up of free and enslaved people, as well as many runaways.
 The total number may have been about 10,000.
 Some of these people were forced into beggary due to the lack of jobs and racial discrimination.
 Owners of African slaves in England would advertise slave-sales and for re-capture runaways.

+The trade of slaves was made illegal throughout the British Empire by 1937, with Nigeria and Bahrain being the last British territories to abolish slavery.